ThisIsVansh/quant-trading-platform/README.md

 ```
 Now, open your browser and go to http://localhost:8000.
 Voilà!
 Your trading dashboard is ready to roll!

-Take a Tour 🗺️
+## Taking a Tour 🗺️
 Here's how we've organized our magical workshop:

 ```
-/personal-trading-system
+/quant-trading-platform
 |-- pyproject.toml               # Poetry for dependency management
 |-- poetry.lock                  # Ensures consistent installs
 |-- /app                         # Main application folder